Raj-Srikar/Sudoku-Solver/README_SudokuFuncs.md

     -li1 - list, that decays
     -li2 - list, that grows

-    returns: Nothing, but appends the resultant list to the globally decalred list, 'return_list'
+    returns: Nothing, but appends the resultant list to the globally declared list, 'return_list'

 **get_sudoku(filename)**
     Extracts sudoku from a file